 Increase Education Funding

 Unfortunately, I also know that Arizona ranks at or near the bottom for funding public schools.
 Students deserve teachers who are rested and free from distractions such getting to their next job.
 Teachers and counselors deserve professional pay because they earn it.
 They are well-educated and continually attend classes to bring the best to their students.
+Schools are uniquely positioned to be immediately available to identify and provide academic, physical, and/or emotional interventions.
+But the class sizes must be small enough for teachers to connect and professionals must be available to provide counseling, and/or hearing, speech, and/or visual support.
 Classified staff deserve better pay also; their positions are critical for the safe and efficient management of school facilities.
-I support the repeal of the Aggregate Expenditure Limit (AEL) to give schools the confidence that their budgets cannot be limited during the school year.
+I support the repeal of the Aggregate Expenditure Limit (AEL) to give schools the confidence that their budgets cannot be limited or held hostage during the school year.

 Accountability and Transparency